The Children of Charles Ponting and Mary Pearce

 - Thomas Cole Ponting.
 Baptised 4 December 1836 at Wooton Bassett.

 In 1851 the family was living at 27, High Street, New Thame, Oxfordshire where 46 year old Charles was a draper employing 3 men and 1 boy.
 Although he is shown as married, his wife Mary is not listed.
-His daughter Mary Francis was at home.
+His daughter Mary Frances was at home.
 Four assistants and two house servants are also listed.
 Son Thomas was a pupil at Alverston House.

 It is possible that son Thomas Cole Ponting died in childhood, a Thomas Ponting was buried on 11 August 1851 at Thame, aged 15 years.

 Charles Pearce Ponting formerly of Malmesbury, Wiltshire but late of Thame, Oxon, draper, died 28 November 1860 at Thame.
 Proved by oath of John Pearce of Waterloo House, Cockspur Street, Charing Cross, linen merchant, his uncle and sole executor.
 His effects were under £10,000.
 This was later resworn as under £9,000.